Torlus/fpgagen/README.txt

 Then rename the file fpgagen.rbf to core.rbf

 ==== Building and installing the core ====
-The project depends on a submodule (ZPUFlex), so you need to type in the following commands after checkout.
+The project depends on submodule(s), so you need to type in the following commands after checkout.

 cd fpgagen
 git submodule init
 git submodule update

-The load the Quartus II project file, and build: fpgagen/syn/mist/fpgagen.qpf
+Then load the Quartus II project file, and build: fpgagen/syn/mist/fpgagen.qpf

 When you have built the core, copy the following files to the root of your sdcard: